Key Specs of Toyota Fortuner

 Fortuner Latest Update

-Toyota Fortuner Safety Features: The Toyota Fortuner gets seven airbags, hill assist control, vehicle stability control with brake assist, and ABS with EBD.
+Toyota Fortuner Safety: Toyota has equipped the SUV with up to seven airbags, vehicle stability control, hill assist, and ABS with EBD.

 Toyota Fortuner price list (Variants)